-Graduate students must register for a minimum of 3 hours of credit during any semester in which they use University facilities and/or staff time.
+Graduate students must register for a minimum of 3 hours of graduate or professional credit during any semester in which they use University facilities and/or staff time.
 A student who holds an assistantship must register for a minimum of 12 hours of graduate credit fall and spring semesters and nine hours of graduate credit during the summer semester.
 See the Minimum Enrollment Policy below for additional graduate enrollment requirements.

 Prior to Fall 2007, a student who has been out of school for three semesters, including the summer semester, and who wishes to return for the same admission classification and major must submit an application for readmission to the Office of Graduate Admissions.

 - all new graduate students matriculating Fall 2006 and thereafter

 - any student who changes degree programs Fall 2006 or later

 - any student who is readmitted to a degree program Fall 2006 or later

 - any student who is granted an extension to complete a degree Fall 2006 or later

 These policies will be in effect Fall 2007 for all graduate students regardless of enrollment status or matriculation date.